chkwon/Complementarity.jl/README.md

 ```julia
 complements(m, F, x)
 ```
-This function matches each element of `F` and the complementsing element of `x`.
+This function matches each element of `F` and the complementing element of `x`.

 ```julia
 PATHSolver.path_options(